Maratab Ali Shah

 Syed Maratab Ali Shah (25 March 1982) is a two-time Pakistani Asian Games bronze medalist in men's Wushu.
-He is also a two-time South Asian Games gold medalist in wushu.
+He is also a two-time South Asian Games gold medalist.

 Career

 2006

 At the 2006 Asian Games in Doha, Ali won a bronze medal in the Sanshou -65 kg category.
 At the 10th South Asian Games held in Colombo, he won a gold medal in the same category.